Employees are the foundation upon which every successful company is built.

 When we asked Tanya Schecter, a leadership development expert from the HTI Institute, about the types of leadership assessments they use and how they use them, she explained that they generally use two types:

-A test based on the HTI’s proprietary assessment model that utilizes the leader’s employees and managers as an assessor to identify how the leader’s current behaviors need to be adjusted in terms of either starting, stopping, or continuing.
+- A test based on the HTI’s proprietary assessment model that utilizes the leader’s employees and managers as an assessor to identify how the leader’s current behaviours need to be adjusted in terms of either starting, stopping, or continuing.

 She explained that she’ll look at the following areas in a leadership assessment: